cosmos/cosmos-sdk/docs/core/baseapp.md

   The `CommitMultiStore` is a multi-store, meaning a store of stores.
 Each module of the application uses one or multiple `KVStores` in the multi-store to persist their subset of the state.
 - Database: The `db` is used by the `CommitMultiStore` to handle data persistence.
-- [`Msg` Service Router](#msg-service-router): The `msgServiceRouter` facilitates the routing of service `Msg`s to the appropriate module for it to be processed.
-Here a service `Msg` refers to the transaction components that need to be processed by the application in order to update the state, and not to ABCI messages which implement the interface between the application and the underlying consensus engine.
+- [`Msg` Service Router](#msg-service-router): The `msgServiceRouter` facilitates the routing of `sdk.Msg` requests to the appropriate module `Msg` service for processing.
+Here a `sdk.Msg` refers to the transaction component that need to be processed by a service in order to update the application state, and not to ABCI message which implements the interface between the application and the underlying consensus engine.
 - [gRPC Query Router](#grpc-query-router): The `grpcQueryRouter` facilitates the routing of gRPC queries to the appropriate module for it to be processed.
 These queries are not ABCI messages themselves, but they